 Cycling computer

-You can’t escape the digital world, not even on your weekend bike ride.
-But in this case, a digital cycling computer may actually be very useful for you as an athlete.
+If you use your biking sessions as a way to escape the digital world we all live in, we totally get it.
+And while this is one reason why biking is a great form of exercise for both the body and the mind, sometimes, you just can’t escape the digital world, not even on your weekend bike ride.
+But luckily in this case, a digital cycling computer may actually be very useful for you as an athlete.

 Bike or cycling computers are small screens you attach to your bike that can boast a whole array of features, depending on how advanced the model is.
-But typically, most computers help you track your speed, performance, distance, and can also help you plan routes.
+But typically, most computers help you track your speed, performance, and distance, and can also help you plan routes.
+These features not only help you track your performance and help you improve in the long run, but they can also keep you safe while on the road, especially if you enjoy biking on your own.

 When you become more aware of these aspects of each bike ride, you can track how much progress you’re making every time you clip in.